fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/chat2.md

 ## Widgets

-The time has finally come where we are ready to make an actual implementation of the `ChatPage`.
+The time has finally come where we can start the actual implementation of the `ChatPage`.
 Aiming for a layout like on the picture.

 ![Screenshot of chat page](../images/chat-messages.png)